-Your possible savings differ based on your house, where you live, how much insulation you have and your preferred temperature settings.
-You might experience average savings, significant savings or somewhere in the middle.
+Your possible savings differ based on your house, where you live, how much insulation you have and your desired temperature settings.
+You might see average savings, significant savings or somewhere in the middle.

-If you're finding you're only seeing small savings on energy costs, you might be optimizing for energy efficiency already.
-This includes turning off your HVAC system when you're not at home or moving your thermostat up/down when you're asleep.
+If you’re finding you’re only seeing small savings on energy costs, you might be optimizing for energy efficiency already.
+This includes turning off your HVAC system when you’re not at home or turning your thermostat up/down when you’re sleeping.

-Smart thermostats make this simple through their hands-off process that slowly shifts the temperature.
-If you're at home often, it might not save you much on energy costs as is the point in an automatic, energy-efficient schedule.
+Smart thermostats make the process simple through their hands-off process that gradually shifts the temperature.
+If you’re at home often, it might not save you much on energy costs as is the point in an automated, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

-Most utility companies offer rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
-The rebate total varies by company, but in many instances, it will cover most or all the expense.
-To find out more, visit your utility company's website for rebate information.
+Many utility companies give rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment such as a smart thermostat.
+The rebate total varies by company, but in many instances, it will cover most or all the cost.
+To learn more, check your utility company’s website for rebate information.

 Trust the Experts for Your Smart Thermostat Needs

-Getting a smart thermostat is an investment, but it can help you spend less money in the long run.
-If you’ve been considering installing one and want to know if they work as promised, we offer free home comfort assessments.
-Call our Experts at 925-364-5427 to request yours now!
+Getting a smart thermostat is an investment, but it can help you spend less money in the end.
+If you’ve been thinking about getting one and want to know if they work as promised, we provide free home comfort assessments.
+Call our Experts at 866-397-3787 to request yours now!